rhgksrua/mvc_app/README.md

 ```php
 $this->get('/home', 'Home');
 ```
-`Home.php` is where all the logic will reside. `.php` extension is not required.
+`Home.php` is the controller. `.php` extension is not required.
-`index` is the default method invokes if none given.
+`index` is the default method that invokes if none given.
 Your own method can be set by
 ```php
 $this->get('/home', 'Home@show');
 ```
-Home needs a `show` method.
+`show` method is required in Home controller.

 ex.
 ```php